 In the morning I was awoken by the sun soaking our tent, creating a glowing red tint.
 I squirmed out of my sleeping bag and stretched my arms across the bed, listening to the sounds of the kookaburras in the distance.

-Here are couple of photos taken of the road-trip I just had in Tasmania.
-It was unbelievable how barren and empty, it’s the best place to live if you want to be off-grid.
-Even while flying in I could see miles of empty fields, forests and lakes, with no sign of human development.
-Its a real rarity to see something like that these days.
+Tasmania is unbelievable barren and empty, it’s the best place to live if you want to be off-grid.
+Even while flying in I could see miles of empty fields, forests, and lakes, with no sign of human development.
+It’s a real rarity to see something like that these days.
 We drove from Hobart to Bridport […]

-On Saturday, me, my Aussie girlfriend and Byron sister drove up to Ku Ring Gai National Park for a drum circle.
 We left Bondi with the windows down, wind in our hair and 90s music blaring.
-We sang loudly as we passed through sun soaked streets lined with vivid purple flowers and breathtaking bays dotted filled with little sailboats.
+We sang loudly as we passed through gumtree lined streets lined and breathtaking bays dotted filled with little sailboats.
 Once we arrived we found a group of long-haired hippies carrying guitars and drums into the forest.
 We followed them to a […]